litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

 - Verify contracts are deployed (check Anvil terminal)

 ### Transaction Failures
-- Ensure your OmniAccount is funded with ETH
+- Ensure your OmniAccount is funded with ETH (for gas)
 - Check Anvil is still running
 - Verify you're using the correct network

+### Token Operations
+- Make sure test tokens are deployed (check deploy output)
+- Ensure you have ETH for gas fees
+- Check token addresses in .env.local match deployment

 ### Anvil Errors
 You might see errors like `execution reverted` for `symbol()` or `decimals()` calls.
 These are harmless - they're from wallets trying to detect if addresses are ERC20 tokens.